Jundiai Sao Paulo, Brazil Travel Guide

 Flight prices generally increase during peak Brazilian holiday seasons.

-Consider flying during the shoulder or low seasons for potentially more affordable tickets.
+Consider flying during the shoulder or low seasons for potentially lower fares.

-The CPTM Line 7-Rubi connects Jundiai directly to São Paulo's metropolitan railway network.
+The CPTM Line 7-Rubi connects Jundiai directly to São Paulo's metropolitan rail network.

 Jundiai's main bus terminal (Rodoviária de Jundiaí) is a major hub, offering extensive connections.